-Admission for children with additional support needs works slightly differently.
+Admission for children for our additional support needs provision works slightly differently.
 The Educational Psychologist who currently works with your child will be able to advise if Mile End is a suitable placement for your child.
 If you are keen for your child to attend Mile End an application will be produced by your child’s current school (usually in November) and this will be taken forward to an admissions panel.
 If places are available and the admission panel agree that your child’s needs will be best met at Mile End, a place will be offered.
 You will be sent a letter confirming a place and a member of the management team will contact you to make arrangements.

 Induction for children with additional support needs will be agreed on an individual basis to make sure that your child settles quickly and easily.

 Pupils due to start Primary 1 at the start of a new school session in August should apply in January at a date announced by the local authority.
 Parents/carers can, however, contact the school office for advice at any time.
 All applications for Primary 1 must be done using the online Application Form.